-Benin must provide an initial Article 7 transparency report for the convention no later than 30 June 2018.
+As of 20 June 2019, Benin has not provided its initial Article 7 transparency report for the convention, which was due by 30 June 2018.

 Benin participated in the Oslo Process that created the Convention on Cluster Munitions and was a strong advocate for a comprehensive ban.